VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/contradictions.md

 Above I said that all of this should be in the OS and not just browser extensions as people still use a lot of non-browser tools, and I think saying that was rather dismissive.
 It is definitely true that when using a computer today the vast majority of your use will probably be in-browser.
 The problem lies in that 'vast majority part' - that's likely because in general people spend a lot more time consuming than creating, and the browser is built for media consumption.

 On the other hand, most creative software - be it for writing, art, video, music, etc. - is not browser based because, well, it sucks for that.
 Maybe that will change as WebAssembly makes things faster, but I don't see it happening, so I think we still need full OS integration for it to really matter.
+Plus, browser based usually implies a monthly, recurring bill - software as a service (SAAS) - which is bullllshiiiiit.

 The other point to make here is the browser probbbbabbllyy isn't the best place to implement a lot of what I've mentioned so far given a lot of it is performance sensitive, works with private information, and relies on deeper tie in to the OS - something which for security sake the browser shouldn't really be capable of.